sn3d/kconf/README.md

-# `kconf`: managing kubeconfigs easily
+# `kconf`: kubeconfigs easily

-The `kconf` helps you deal with multiple kubeconfigs easily.
-It provide operations like import and export full contexts (with users and clusters) etc.
+The `kconf` helps you with kubeconfigs.

+One of the annoying operations with KUBECONFIG for me is merging a new cluster.
+I don't want to modify my KUBECONFIG everytime, when I need to add a new cluster.
+I was tired if manual merging of YAMLs.

+I wanted something simple.
+I want add a new cluster into my existing KUBECONFIG file quickly.
+Ideally from various sources.
+Ideally something, I can use UNIX piping, or I can copy&paste new cluster context into.

+I wrote this tool for myself, to releave pains with context manipulation.

 ## How to